Canon 100D vs Canon R

 It is notable that the Canon R offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 100D does not offer wifi capability.
+In contrast, the 100D does not provide wifi capability.

 The Canon R is a recent model that features in the current product line-up of Canon.
-In contrast, the 100D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 100D has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 100D was succeeded by the Canon 200D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what is the bottom line?
 Which of the two cameras – the Canon 100D or the Canon R – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 100D: